Jon DeRosa

-Jon DeRosa (born December 21, 1978) is an American musician and singer-songwriter.
-He has been involved with several critically acclaimed acts, including Dead Leaves Rising, Pale Horse and Rider, and as well as his solo-project known as Aarktica.
+Jon Anthony DeRosa (born December 21, 1978) is an American musician and singer-songwriter.
+He has been involved with several musical acts, including Dead Leaves Rising, Pale Horse and Rider, and as well as his solo-project known as Aarktica.

 His most recent solo album Black Halo was released on May 25, 2015, on Rocket Girl Records.
 The album was produced by longtime collaborator Charles Newman and features a song co-written by Stephen Merritt of The Magnetic Fields.